 - The formwork system is easy to clean and reuse with little waste generated compared to traditional systems.

-- Some of theses systems can be installed in such way that even a concrete pump can also be used within the same area and space.
+- Some of these systems can be installed in such a way that even a concrete pump can also be used within the same area and space.

-- Long lengths can be obtained combining different section for each particular project.
+- Long lengths can be obtained combining different sections for each particular project.

 - Some formwork systems can be used at an inclined angle.

-- Once the learning curve has passed, performance will be optimized and work shall be completed faster.
+- Once the learning curve has passed, performance will be optimized and work will be completed faster.

 - These systems will minimize the usage of scaffolding and temp work platforms.